SchwartzLab/mazter_mine/README.md

 # MAZTER-mine

+Mazter_mine is a computational pipeline to analize MAZTER-seq derived data, a methodology that profiles m6A quantitatively across transcriptomes in a single-base manner.

+Our preprint presenting MAZTER-seq, its capabilities and biological insigth derived from it can be found in [biorxiv](https://www.biorxiv.org/content/10.1101/571679v1).

-This repository holds three files to run the MAZTER-seq computational pipeline.
+This repository holds three files to run the MAZTER-seq computational pipeline:

 ### helperFunctions.R

-An R script with helper functions
+An R script with helper functions.
+For an easier handling this functions are loaded from the online version when running bam2ReadEnds.R and mazter_seq.R.
+If you want to run these while offline, please change the path in the source() function at the beginning of the main programs to your local copy of "helperFunctions.R".

 ### bam2ReadEnds.R

 This is a script that should be used as a command line tool in a UNIX system, providing the necessary arguments.
+Due to the size of the file thi

 e.g.
 Rscript bam2ReadEnds.R -i Sample1.bam -g geneAnnot.bed